fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 In a making-of featurette, Lee describes Jeffreys as a Jekyll-and-Hyde figure.
 Both a brilliant legal mind and a merciless executioner.
 Had the film focused on this dichotomy, it might have worked.

 Instead, the film revolves around a fictitious love triangle.
-Jeffreys obsesses over Mary, a peasant girl.
+Jeffreys obsesses over a peasant girl named Mary.
 Mary's lover, Harry, is part of the rebellion.
 Jeffreys wants to arrest Harry, but Harry's father is a political ally.
 Instead, Jeffreys arrests Mary.
 Harry frees her.
 Jeffreys captures them both.
 They escape.
 Then the revolution happens.

 There's also a blind oracle who may or may not be psychic.